eslint/rfcs/designs/2026-markdown-custom-parsers/README.md

 The `@eslint/markdown` README will document:

-- the `parser` and `parserOptions` language options.
+- the `parser` language option and how additional language options are forwarded to it.
 - the required synchronous `parse(text, options)` contract.
 - the mdast and positional-information requirements.
 - an example using an external parser package.
 - an example wrapping `mdast-util-from-markdown` with custom extensions.
 - the fact that parser behavior, platform support, and rule compatibility are the parser author's responsibility.

-A blog post is not required for the API change.
-A future optimized parser may be announced separately when it is stable and has published compatibility and benchmark results.
+After the parser option is released and an experimental version of `@eslint-markdown/parser` is published, a blog post would be useful to invite users to try the Rust-based parser and provide feedback.
+The post can explain how to opt in and share the available compatibility and benchmark results, clearly identifying any preliminary findings.

 ## Drawbacks